com-480-data-visualization/data-visualization-project-2021-kcs/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+There are many ways one can listen to music.
+You can search for a specific track or listen to an album, but one of the most popular ways of doing so is by listening to a playlist, the digital descendant of the mixtape.
+In fact, playlists are central to the Spotify experience, as all playlists created by Spotify users start out public and can be composed collaboratively.
+Even Spotify itself has been lauded for its recommendation engine, which can on top of recommending individual songs generate playlists for users.

+Beneath the surface, playlists are a stranger beast than one might expect.
+It is quite common for a user-made playlist to include tracks from different albums, different artists, even different genres!
+Furthermore, playlists represent a window into users' most minute idiosyncrasies.
+For this reason, playlists represent a perfect pocket of complexity to be explored visually.
+The goal of our visualizations is to allow Spotify users to gain insight into the patterns hiding in their playlists.

+Thus, the user becomes a biologist exploring the anatomical details of their playlists, in all of their beautiful diversity.
+The tracks in my workout playlist come from many artists, but what if their danceability or their upbeat nature is what they have in common?
+What about my commute playlist, what do those songs have in common?
+How do a playlist's characteristics change along its track order, does order matter or can one listen on shuffle?
+How does a playlist evolve over time?
+One could argue that every single playlist is bound together by some common factor hidden deep inside a user's preferences, perhaps the goal of eliciting a certain cocktail of feelings.

+Our hope is that our visualization allow users to find that common factor.

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose